For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 March 17, 2014, and MUST be returned to the Office of Residence Life by 5:00

 Those fraternity members assigned to live in College-managed housing (exclusive of

 vacancies in the chapter house that arise before Friday, August 1, 2014.
 Your individual fraternity house corporation should be consulted

 Important Dates for Fraternity Housing

-Greek in-house rosters are distributed to the house presidents/leaders of each
+Greek house roster worksheets are distributed to the house managers and

-Greek in-house rosters are due to the Office of Greek Organizations
+Greek house roster worksheets due to the Office of Residence Life

 Off-Campus approvals sent to students